WireGuard/wintun/README.md

 ## Digital Signing

-Digital signing is integral part of the build process.
+Digital signing is an integral part of the build process.
 By default, the driver will be test-signed using a certificate that the WDK should automatically generate.
 To subsequently load the driver, you will need to put your computer into test mode by executing as Administrator `bcdedit /set testsigning on`.

 If you possess an EV certificate for kernel mode code signing you should switch TUN driver digital signing from test-signing to production-signing by authoring your `wintun.vcxproj.user` file to look something like this: